nicksnlp/Cantharellus/Xinyuan/README.md

-# This directory contains scripts for finetuning pre-trained LLMs for token level hallucination detection, wich consist of 2 parts:
+# This directory contains scripts for finetuning pre-trained LLMs for token level hallucination detection, which consist of 2 parts:

 1. Model fine-tuning (subdirectory "train")
 1. Model output generation and evaluation (subdirectory "test_and_score")